 The non-intersection of the Pmatrix curves is a goodness-of-fit diagnostic that shows non-intersection of items, or invariant item ordering [4, 5].
 Based on the probabilities of a positive response in the overall group, items are ordered or ranked in two matrices: one matrix containing all joint proportions of respondents giving a positive response to items (P+ +) and the other containing all joint proportions of respondents giving a negative response to items (P- -) [6].
 As we move up the order, the P+ + matrix should steadily increase across the rows and columns, and the P - - matrix should steadily decrease across the row and columns.
 Non-intersection of the Pmatrix curves represents this phenomenon.

 If scales meet this additional assumption, they can then be described as the DMHMM.
-The criterion calculated for DMHMM must also fall below 40 for each item in the scale ideally, but may be acceptable under 80, just as with the criterion used above for monotonicity [1].
-For these DMHMM scales, items are ordered consistently.
+The inclusion criterion calculated for DMHMM must also fall below 40 for each item in the scale ideally, but may be acceptable under 80, just as with the criterion used above for monotonicity [1].
+Inclusion criteria falling between 40 and 80 were considered borderline in this study.
+For DMHMM scales with criteria under 80, items are ranked consistently.
+Criteria means and ranges for each scale are presented in the table below in the “DMHMM” column, and the determination of whether items can be ranked or not is described in the last column under the overall scalability for each scale.
 For all Mokken analyses, we used the pairwise option to retain as much information as possible.

 Table of Results from Mokken Scale Analysis Specification Tests